axodotdev/cargo-dist/book/src/reference/config.md

 ### name

+> This is a builtin Cargo config, [see the upstream docs](https://doc.rust-lang.org/cargo/reference/manifest.html#the-name-field)

 The name of your package will become the name cargo-dist uses to refer to your package.
 There is currently no notion of a "prettier display name" (if you have a use for that, let us know!).

 ### publish

+> This is a builtin Cargo config, [see the upstream docs](https://doc.rust-lang.org/cargo/reference/manifest.html#the-publish-field)

 If you set `publish = false` in your Cargo.toml we will treat this as a hint that cargo-dist should ignore all the affected packages completely.
 You can override this with dist's own `dist = true` config.

 ### readme

+> This is a builtin Cargo config, [see the upstream docs](https://doc.rust-lang.org/cargo/reference/manifest.html#the-readme-field)

 cargo-dist defaults to trying to include certain "important" static files in your archives.
 A README is one of them.